-Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
+Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, now introduced in the mid-1990s as Hippo, Baseball Fan ‘Play Ball’.
 (The copyright impression on the baseball version will likely still say 1986, however.)
 A a good guess for height is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.